 What Are REO Properties?

-If the lender who took possession of the home can’t sell the property at an auction, then the lender takes over ownership of the home.
-The lender then tries to sell the real estate owned property to minimize its losses.
+If the lender that took possession of the home can’t sell the property at an auction, then the lender takes over ownership of the home.
+The lender then tries to sell the real estate owned property as quickly as possible.

 At that point, it becomes an REO property that often stays on the lender’s books for a while.

 Although REO properties often arise out of the foreclosure process – when a homeowner is unable to make their mortgage payments or pay property taxes – the terms “REO” and “foreclosure” aren’t synonymous.

 REO status might also be the result of a home being given back to the lender after the previous owner moved out or passed away at the end of a reverse mortgage.
 If the heirs are unwilling to pay off the mortgage balance, refinance the home or sell it themselves, they have the option of giving the property back to the lender or investor.

 Pros And Cons Of REO Properties

 There are benefits and drawbacks to buying an REO property that ought to be considered.

 Buying an REO home can be a good idea because they are usually priced low.
 The lender wants a quick and hassle-free process and typically prices REO homes to sell as fast as possible.